Cancro29/NETHERCAP/BW16_RTL8720dn Build/README.md

 ## How to Activate 5 GHz Support on NETHERCAP 2.7
-First of all, thank you to tesa-kelebeband for reverse-engineering RTL8720dn core library to enable sending raw packets.
+First of all, I would like to thank tesa-kelebeband for reverse-engineering RTL8720dn core library to enable sending raw packets.
 You can find it here : https://github.com/tesa-klebeband/RTL8720dn-WiFi-Packet-Injection

 To make 5 GHz deauther working on NETHERCAP 2.7, you need :
 1. Wemos D1 Mini with NETHERCAP 2.7 installed.